theelous3/record.theelous3.net/content/posts/python_for_teaching/index.md

     int itemsSize = sizeof(items) / sizeof(items[0]);
 ```

 ... quickly turns in to quite a few things to remember for a new programmer.
 Remember as you read this that for new programmers even the decision to use [] vs {} is new info to be juggled and managed.
+They are remembering things about the sizes of items in arrays, and the return value of sizeof, and... what type was that again?
+What's a type?

 But this all makes the teacher feel _oh so correct_.
 It feels like the _path is right_.
 It feels like by taking this approach, one step at a time, they are truly elevating the student.
 They're being true to them and true to the fundamental realities of the world behind the code.

-**However it's just littering.**
+**However it's little more than littering.**

-The goal was to teach lists and list iteration, and look at the mess.
+The goal was to teach lists and list iteration, and look at the mess we've made.

 ### Some python to save the day.